Editing and grading are two sides of the same coin.

 What happens when you find mistakes in the final draft?
 As a rule, don’t penalize students for mistakes you didn’t point out earlier in the editing process.
-If you happened to miss something during parent editing (and therefore failed to bring it to your teen’s attention), he can only assume what he’s written is correct.
+If you happened to miss something during parent editing (and therefore failed to bring it to your teen’s attention), they can only assume what they’ve written is correct.

 Let’s say, for example, you didn’t catch an awkwardly written sentence in an earlier draft—but it jumps out at you in the final.
 As you grade the paper, you might let that one slide.
-Point out the error, certainly, but assure him you’re not penalizing him for your earlier oversight.
+Point out the error, certainly, but assure them you’re not penalizing them for your earlier oversight.
 Kids always appreciate fairness!

-On the other hand, if he simply shows carelessness with spelling or punctuation, or he writes a sentence fragment when he clearly knows better, you’re within your rights to deduct points accordingly.
+On the other hand, if they simply show carelessness with spelling or punctuation, or they write a sentence fragment when they clearly know better, you’re within your rights to deduct points accordingly.

 Finally, if you’ve discussed the paper and identified ways to improve it—and the final draft reflects many positive changes—give full points whenever possible (along with kudos, of course!).